 Bricker & Eckler has a long history of promoting and supporting diversity and inclusion.
 Today, we continue to strive to have the firm, from every perspective, reflect the communities and clients that we serve.
 We recruit, hire, and promote diverse attorneys and staff members, and actively support the Diversity and Inclusion Policy approved by our 7-member Executive Committee.
-The firm’s strong track-record of electing women and minorities to the partnership and to other leadership positions is reflected in the current composition of our Executive Committee, which includes three women.
-A woman also serves as the firm’s Administrative Partner.
+The firm’s strong track-record of electing women and minorities to the partnership and to other leadership positions is reflected in the current composition of our Executive Committee, which includes two women.

 Bricker & Eckler supports its commitment to diversity and inclusion with internal initiatives.
 The Walker Link Leadership Group is an employee resource group for African American attorneys at Bricker & Eckler.
 Our Women in Networking (WIN) group focuses on relationship building with local business women, encouraging our female attorneys to be actively involved in community and professional organizations, and supporting non-profits that provide services to women and children.